Everest Base Camp Trek - 14Days | EBC Trekking For 2023/24 Overview

 Everest Base Camp Trek - a 14 Days trek is a perfect timeframe to reach the base camp of Mount Everest.
 Laying at the Solukhumbu district within the Sagarmatha National Park, Everest base camp trek is the most popular trekking amongst trekkers due to the sheer popularity of Mt.
 Everest.

-On this trip, you experience an awe-inspiring view of Mt.
-Everest from Kala Patthar (black rock) an optimally preferred distance, and view the gigantic Everest and relish its empowering glory - quite an extraordinary feeling.
+On your Mount Everest Base Camp Trek, you experience an awe-inspiring view of Mt.
+Everest from Kala Patthar (black rock) an optimally preferred distance and view the gigantic Everest and relish its empowering glory - quite an extraordinary feeling.
 The highest elevation you reach on these 14 days is 5545m.

 Though Mt.
 Everest is the most alluring aspect of this trek, nonetheless, other famous peaks like Mt.
 Ama Dablam, Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Lobuche, Mt Tawache, etc that also rise high touching the skies in the vicinity, could be an extra treat to your eyes.